 Period (Year) Activity 1978-Present The area was previously explored by AGIP and SMDC (Cameco).
 Since 1978, several airborne and ground geophysical surveys have defined 152 km of conductor strike length in 14 conductive zones.
 1986-1988 AGIP, SMDC, and Cameco drilled a total of 192 drill holes encountering sub-economic uranium mineralization in the M Zone (1986), O Zone (1986), and K Zone (1988).
 Rare earth element mineralization was also discovered in the MAW Zone (1982).
 2004 Denison assumed operatorship in late 2004 and initially focused on exploration drilling on the western side of the quartzite ridge (west side of the property) intersecting sub-economic uranium mineralization.
 2008 During a regional exploration campaign, three resistivity targets were drilled leading to the discovery of the Phoenix deposit.
 2008-2014 During this period, drilling predominantly focused on delineation of the Phoenix deposit.
 2014-2017 Exploration drilling at K North in early 2014 resulted in the discovery of the Gryphon deposit.
 Delineation drilling of the Gryphon deposit was undertaken throughout this period.
 A Preliminary Economic Assessment was completed for the Project in early 2016.
-2018-PFS A Pre-Feasibility Study was completed for the Project in late 2018.
-Exploration drilling undertaken on regional targets.
-Post-PFS: 2019 Initial field program was completed within the Phoenix orebody evaluating the ISR mining method.
-Post-PFS: 2020 Further field programs were completed within the Phoenix orebody.
-In addition, exploration drilling along the K West conductive trend in late 2020 resulted in the discovery of new high-grade unconformity hosted uranium mineralization.
-Additional delineation drilling completed in areas of lower confidence surrounding the defined extents of the current Phoenix resource model.
+2018-PFS A Pre-Feasibility Study was completed for the Project in late 2018 and exploration drilling was undertaken on regional targets.
+Post-PFS: 2019-2021 The Company has continued to make significant progress on systematically de-risking the technical risks identified for the ISR mining method.
+See below for further details.